neuronsimulator/nrn/docs/hoc/analysis/guitools/funfit.rst

 ~~~~~~~~~

 Starts fitting the function to the data with respect to the DataWeights
 by adjusting the checked argument values.
-See :func:`fit_praxis` .
+See :hoc:func:`fit_praxis` .

 StopAtNextQuadForm
 ~~~~~~~~~~~~~~~~~~